Background

 Access to NHS Talking Therapies

 Finishing a course of treatment is defined as having two or more attended treatment care contacts between the date when the referral was received and the date when it ended.
-The number of referrals completing a course of treatment grew from 144,210 in 2012/13 to 672,193 in 2022/23.
-Following additional funding towards the digitization and expansion of the programme in late 2023, the new target for referrals finishing a course of treatment has increased to 700,00 (end date unspecified).
-Worryingly though, since 2016/17, the growth in the number of completed referrals plateaued, unlike the trend in referrals received and those starting treatment.
+The number of referrals completing a course of treatment grew from 144,210 in 2012/13 to 671,648 in 2023/24.
+Following additional funding towards the digitisation and expansion of the programme in late 2023, the new target for referrals finishing a course of treatment has increased to 700,00 (end date unspecified).
+Worryingly, however, since 2016/17, the growth in the number of completed referrals has plateaued, unlike the trend in referrals received and those starting treatment.
+A closer investigation into attrition in the NHS Talking Therapies service can be found here.

 Recovery after treatment completion by deprivation

 The NHS has set a target recovery rate of 50%.
-Although the average recovery rate in 2022/23 was 49.9%, this obscures the difference in recovery rates between individuals of different deprivation levels.
-In 2022/23, 55% of those who completed a course of treatment from the least deprived decile recovered, compared with 42% from the most deprived decile.
-In addition, in 2022/23 there were 14,611 more individuals on average who completed a course of treatment from the 3 most deprived deciles when compared with the 3 least deprived ones (data not shown).
+Although the average recovery rate in 2023/24 was 47%, this obscures the difference in recovery rates between individuals of different deprivation levels.
+In 2023/24, 52% of those who completed a course of treatment from the least deprived decile recovered, compared with 40% from the most deprived decile.
+In addition, in 2022/23 there were 16,986 more individuals on average who completed a course of treatment from the average of the 3 most deprived deciles when compared to the average of the 3 least deprived ones (data not shown).
 Thus, even though a larger number of patients from the most deprived deciles complete treatment provided by the NHS Talking Therapies programme, they are less likely to recover than their least deprived counterparts.
-This pattern is similar to that observed in 2016, where analysis of NHS Talking Therapies data led researchers to conclude that individuals who live in deprived areas are more likely to need mental healthcare but less likely to recover following treatment.
+This pattern is similar to that observed in 2016, where analysis of NHS Talking Therapies data led researchers to a similar conclusion that individuals who live in deprived areas are more likely to need mental healthcare but less likely to recover following treatment.

 Deprivation and mental health are inextricably linked.
 Poor housing conditions, unemployment and income insecurity are all factors for poor mental health.
-Often, mental healthcare alone cannot improve mental health when it is unaccompanied by changes in wider factors that can give rise to and exacerbate mental health conditions.
+Often, mental healthcare alone cannot improve mental health without changes in wider factors that can give rise to and exacerbate mental health conditions.

 About this data